Google Workspace Security Features Slash Collaboration Risks

 What’s more, cloud providers such as Google operate their vast network of data centers on custom-designed servers with proprietary operating systems.
 For example, because Google controls its entire hardware stack, its engineers are able to quickly respond to emerging threats.

 While any computing solution faces security considerations, deploying workplace cloud collaboration offers more benefits than it does security risks.
-These solutions, such as G Suite, have been built with inherent security issues in mind, as well as ways to help you and your team work together smarter, better and faster every day.
+These solutions, such as Google Workspace, have been built with inherent security issues in mind, as well as ways to help you and your team work together smarter, better and faster every day.